MT. PILOT

 Supplied by Andre Belterman

 Mt.
 Pilot was taken out of service in 2015 due to problems with the lightning protection system.
 Specialist works were undertaken to improve the lightning protection system at Mt Pilot in early January 2016, however, subsequent testing then found that while the works improved protection levels, the tower did not meet the relevant Australian Standard.
-The tower was not staffed during the 2015-16 fire season and it was decided to replace the tower with a new tower on Mt Barambogie, approx. 9km to the West.
+The tower was not staffed during the 2015-16 fire season and it was decided to replace the tower with a new tower on Mt.
+Barambogie, approx. 9km to the West.

 Back to North East